smartstore/user-docs/en/user-guide/data-exchange/import/managing-import-profiles.md

-> [!INFO]
+{% hint style="info" %}
-> By changing the data delimiter, stored assignments becomes invalid and reset.
+By changing the data delimiter, stored assignments becomes invalid and reset.
+{% endhint %}